enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/Minutes/Tallinn.md

 - Other pending actions
 - Review pulled changes
 - Additional items
-- RSIT WG next meetings and outreachn
+- RSIT WG next meetings and outreach

 # Review of the actions:
 ## Actions from last meeting